 Native forest logging in WA banned from 2024

 Logging of native forests in Western Australia’s South West will be banned from 2024 thanks to a state government decision lauded by environmentalist groups.
-But the forestry industry lobby claims the sector has been blindsided by the move, which it claimed came without consultation and would impact jobs despite a proposed AU$50 million transition fund from the government.
-Premier Mark …
+But the forestry industry lobby claims …

 Largest vessel to load logs from New Zealand

 A deal has been finalised that will soon see the largest vessel to ever call at New Zealand for the loading of logs.
-The deal between South Pacific Shipping (SPS) and Oldendorff Carriers was brokered by Braemar ACM’s Bruce McFarlane, a Mount Maunganui local.
-Braemar also negotiated the deal with ISO Stevedoring that delivered the mobile cranes from the manufacturer …
+The deal between South Pacific Shipping (SPS) …

 Hybrid trailer-log trucks: the move to electrification

 It is no secret that electrification is the future.
 Over just a few years, electrification moved from being a concept to being a reality.
-And we’re not talking about cars anymore, we’re talking heavy-duty trucks used in the energy, mining, and forestry sectors.
-Since technology for full electrification of these heavy trucks isn’t yet ready to meet contemporary operational requirements …
+And we’re not talking about cars …

 Residues to Revenues 2022 event announced

-For New Zealand and Australia, it’s been over 8 years since a wood residues programme has been run by FIEA showcasing new innovations around harvesting, bio-fuel handling and transport technologies.
-Because of the huge interest being shown right now by forest owners and wood harvesting contractors in extracting wood bio-fuels to supply the ever-increasing demand from large industrial scale heat …
+For New Zealand and Australia, it’s been over 8 years since a wood residues programme has been run by FIEA showcasing new innovations around harvesting, bio-fuel handling and transport technologies. …

 15.9% reduction in road costs for forestry company

 There are massive pay offs when you think outside of the box!
-By adding PolyCom Stabilising Aid, TPMS cut the metal requirements by a massive 54.2% over their standard pavement design, decreasing the build costs of this 3.2km by 15.9% and saving three days of standard construction time.
-Last year (May 2020), TAML Forestry of Hawera, South Taranaki approached Total …
+By adding PolyCom Stabilising Aid, TPMS cut the metal requirements by a massive 54.2% over their standard pavement …

 Cat launches remote control system

 Think of the work being done at the moment around remote controlled log hauler operations – keeping those working on steeper forest slopes safe.
-This work is ongoing – but the targets already set.
-In a similar vein, Caterpillar has launched its remote-control system for large excavator models into the North American and Japanese construction equipment markets.
-Designed to remove …
+This work is ongoing – but …

 Biofuel truck use damaging to the environment?

-CEAC warns that use of trucks with biodiesel will cause far more damage to environment than using electric trucks, overseas studies have found that production of biofuels for use in diesel truck engines will speed up the climate change, not slow it down as is depicted here from University of Waikato Troy Baisden, Professor (Environmental Sciences), University of Waikato.
-Growing, …
+CEAC warns that use of trucks with biodiesel will cause far more damage to environment than using electric trucks, overseas studies have found that production of biofuels for use in …

 HarvestTECH News | Issue 23

 Welcome to the latest issues of HarvestTECH.News.
 The latest Covid-19 outbreaks in Australia and New Zealand highlights a major difference in how both countries lockdown.
-While the Australian timber industry are deemed an essential service and continue to operate, virtually all businesses across New Zealand were forced to close while on level 4 restrictions.
-There will always be a debate on …
+While the Australian timber industry are …

 Methyl bromide rules reset

-A total ban on methyl bromide fumigation aboard ships in New Zealand is part of a comprehensive suite of new rules imposed by a Decision-making Committee of the Environmental Protection Authority (EPA).
-Methyl bromide is a toxic and ozone-depleting substance, which India and China require to be used on logs they receive from New Zealand.
-It is a biosecurity tool, …
+A total ban on methyl bromide fumigation aboard ships in New Zealand is part of a comprehensive suite of new rules imposed by a Decision-making Committee of the Environmental Protection …

 Australia’s first hydrogen-powered trucks

 Hyzon Motors has signed a vehicle supply agreement with Australian industrial gases company Coregas to deliver two hydrogen fuel cell trucks.
-The Hyzon Hymax-450 prime movers should be delivered in the first half of 2022 and are expected to be the first hydrogen-powered heavy vehicles to operate in Australia.
-The vehicles plan to be immediately deployed upon arrival from Hyzon’s …
+The Hyzon Hymax-450 prime movers should be delivered in …

 Father and son graduate forestry course together

 A father and son duo from Southland have shown there’s value in getting back to the books, even after four decades in the game.
-Bobby Baird and his 65-year-old father Robert completed their Level 4 New Zealand Certificate in Forest Harvesting with Competenz together in May.
-All employees went through the forestry training together alongside the Bairds and received their …
+Bobby Baird and his 65-year-old father …

 Impact of stress on wellbeing and productivity

-Forestry researcher Trevor Best has written a summary of research he was involved in at Canterbury University on the impact of stress on the wellbeing of forestry workers, and how it affects productivity and business profitability.
-For the past 18 months, I have been asking machine operators in harvesting crews to tell me about the conditions or situations that result …
+Forestry researcher Trevor Best has written a summary of research he was involved in at Canterbury University on the impact of stress on the wellbeing of forestry workers, and how …

 Canada invests in hybrid log trucks

 As part of #EVWeekinCanada, a $1.7-million investment in FPInnovations was announced to develop and demonstrate hybrid diesel-electric forestry harvesting trucks and help green transportation in Canada’s forestry sector.
-FPInnovations will retrofit two conventional forestry tractor-trailers into electric-hybrid tractor-trailers.
-This will be achieved by equipping two forestry trailers with electric drive axles that will assist the diesel-powered trucks, resulting in reduced …
+FPInnovations will …

 NZ container depots continue to struggle

 COVID19 Lockdowns across New Zealand are expected to create further pressure on an already heavily disrupted shipping logistics.
-ContainerCo managing director Ken Harris said exporters and importers continue to take the brunt of global shipping disruptions and the latest level 4 lockdown in New Zealand will have an impact on the availability of shipping containers.
-“There is already a tight …
+ContainerCo managing director Ken Harris said exporters and importers continue to take …

 Komatsu NZ opens new South Island hub

 Komatsu New Zealand’s new South Island Hub facility in Christchurch officially opened on 27 July 2021.
-The state-of-the-art facility, which was commissioned late mid-2020, offers greatly enhanced service and support capabilities for Komatsu customers throughout the South Island.
-It was officially opened by Christchurch Deputy Mayor Andrew Turner in a ceremony attended by key Komatsu customers and suppliers from throughout …
+The state-of-the-art facility, which was commissioned late mid-2020, offers greatly enhanced service and support …

 Ponsse manufactures its 17,000th forest machine

 The 17,000th PONSSE forest machine has rolled off the production line in Vieremä.
-The milestone machine, a PONSSE Elk built in mid-August, will start its career in the sure hands of Kuusmoto Oy.
-“It is a special privilege to hand over the 17,000th PONSSE machine to the Finnish Kuusmoto Oy.
-I wish to thank Kuusmoto for their trust and …
+The milestone machine, a PONSSE Elk built in mid-August, will start its career in the sure hands …

 HarvestTECH News | Issue 22

 Welcome to the latest issues of HarvestTECH.News.
 This month we highlight a number of stories on the rollout of some pretty innovative ‘next-generation’ technologies from around the world.
-Canada has now mandated the use of electronic logging devices for all commercial semi-trucks.
-This replaces the traditional paper logbooks.
-While it is a federal regulation, the technology is proven to prevent fatigue …
+Canada has now …

 Electronic logging devices to combat driver fatigue

 A new era in highway safety regulation begins in Canada as electronic logging devices that track a driver’s hours behind the wheel become mandatory in semi-trucks traveling between provinces.
-The electronic logging devices (ELDs) replace the use of paper log books and effective June 12 are a requirement under a federal regulation aimed at preventing fatigue in commercial drivers.
 The …

 Digital communications rolled out across forestry operations

-A new digital radio system from Motorola Solutions and communications partner Central Radio Services (CRS) is helping New Zealand’s City Forests to work more safely and efficiently while complying with COVID-19 work requirements.
-Initially deployed to replace an outdated analogue radio network, the system delivers many additional benefits.
-Among them are contact-free communication and social distancing in the field, replacing …
+A new digital radio system from Motorola Solutions and communications partner Central Radio Services (CRS) is helping New Zealand’s City Forests to work more safely and efficiently while complying with …

 European charging network for electric trucks

 Leading European commercial vehicle manufacturers have signed a non-binding agreement to install and operate a public charging network for battery electric, heavy-duty, long-haul trucks and coaches across Europe.
-The agreement lays the foundation of a future joint venture (JV) – equally owned by the three parties; the Traton Group with its brands Scania and MAN, as well as Daimler Truck …
+The agreement …

 Re-imagining the forest products supply chain

-In the latest episode of FWPA’s WoodChat podcast series, listeners will hear about a research project that took an in-depth look at the various elements of Australia’s log and woodchip export supply chain, and how it can most effectively be managed.
-The team behind the comprehensive FWPA-supported study reviewed optimum conditions for logs during storage, haulage and at ports.
-Their …
+In the latest episode of FWPA’s WoodChat podcast series, listeners will hear about a research project that took an in-depth look at the various elements of Australia’s log and woodchip …

 WorkSafe reminder on forest safety

 (WorkSafe) Health and Safety Paramount On Forestry Sites.
-A tragic forestry fatality on the East Coast could have been avoided if industry guidance had simply been followed, says New Zealand’s WorkSafe.
-Businesses are being reminded once again to make sure work is being done correctly, safely and to higher industry standards or risk seeing their workers injured or killed.
-Two …
+A tragic forestry fatality on the East Coast could have been avoided if industry guidance had simply been followed, says New Zealand’s …

 NZ forest roading update to international audience